• Menu

 Hikers on the Bear Creek National Recreation Trail.
 Photo: John Fowler

-Hit two birds with one stone by accomplishing a strenuous trail and by visiting two of Ouray’s marvelous and historical two hundred year old mines.
-The abandoned mines are beautiful, but the narrow ledges leading to it are wonderful proofs to Colorado’s past miners’ determination and resilience.
+Hit two birds with one stone by accomplishing a strenuous trail and by visiting two of Ouray’s marvelous and historical two-hundred-year-old mines.
+The abandoned mines are beautiful, but the narrow ledges leading to them are wonderful proofs of Colorado’s past miners’ determination and resilience.

-Bear Creek Trail was designated as a National Recreation Trail and an especially scenic trail on 1979 because of its impressive nature and eye-catching views.
+Bear Creek Trail was designated as a National Recreation Trail and an especially scenic trail in 1979 because of its impressive nature and eye-catching views.
 This backcountry, greenway type trail is 4 miles long beginning from its trailhead at Highway 550 by Bear Creek Falls to the Yellow Jacket Mine.
-Now, we will walk you step by step to this stunning historic trail.

 National Recreation Trail Route